benjaminparry/benjamin.parry.is/source/pages/user-manual.md

 **I live and die by the calendar.** My calander is mostly up to date and assume other people’s are too… though I appreciate that’s not how all people work.
 I make sure to accept/declide invitations for the current and following week at a minimum.
 I have lunch booked in everyday at 12:00 but occasionally move it, I sometimes run errands over lunch too so will be away from the computer.

 **My phone isn’t a company phone.** I’m trying to get better at setting boundaries so I don’t have any company related accounts on my mobile phone.
 That means no email or Slack.
-I don’t use WhatsApp either because≤… well, Zuckerburg!
+I don’t use WhatsApp either because… well, Zuckerburg!
 The best way to get in touch with me is by text or a phone call, my number is on my Slack profile.

 **I like to move it, move it.** A ride before/after the working day, a walking 1:1, a ‘doing’ social activity, working at a standing desk, all raise my energy and bring out the best in me.
 If I’m sat in the same position all day give me a poke.